astra-sim/astra-network-analytical-docs/installation/install-dependencies.md

 # Install Dependencies

-Please install dependencies required for the compilation of the analytical network simulator.
+Please install the dependencies required for compiling the analytical network simulator.

 :::{warning}
-Analytical network simulator doesn't support Windows as of now.
-For Windows machines, we recommend to use [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
+As of now, the analytical network simulator does not support Windows.
+For Windows machines, we recommend using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
 :::

 ## macOS
-You can install dependencies through `homebrew`.
+You can install dependencies through Homebrew.

 :::{tip}
-If your machine doesn't have homebrew installed, you can have it installed by following [this documentation](https://brew.sh).
+If your machine doesn't have Homebrew installed, you can install it by following [this documentation](https://brew.sh).
 :::

 :::{code-block} console